Register a leased vehicle

 - If you made monthly sales tax payments in another state, complete form Statement of Transaction [Sales Tax Form] (DTF-802), and pay the total amount of NYS sales tax in one payment for all the lease payments that remain.

-You must be at least 16 years old to register a vehicle in New York (except for ATV registrations).
+You must be at least 16 years old (except for ATV registrations).